Tyler Clark Burke: Three Gut Records

 With Lisa Moran, Burke co-founded Canadian independent record label Three Gut Records in 1999.
 The label's artists included Royal City and The Constantines.
 Burke left Three Gut in 2003.

 Party hosting

 From 2000 until 2008, Burke hosted various popular art-dance-music parties, including Santa Cruz, which received frequent coverage in local media, including the cover of The Toronto Star.
 In 2007, Raju Mudhar of the Toronto Star described Burke's Santa Cruz parties as "the brainchild of local artist and provocateur Tyler Clark Burke...One of the neat touches to Santa Cruz was the pick-up party aspect to the throwdowns.
 Upon arrival, everyone was given a number, along with a corresponding mailbox so admirers could leave messages to objects of their affection."

 In 2009, with her husband Jeremy Stewart, she hosted popular miracle fruit tasting parties at events in Toronto under the name of Miracle Fruit Toronto.

+Registered Psychotherapist (Qualifying)

+In 2024, Burke qualified for the College of Registered Psychotherapists of Ontario.